-The Series 2019/2020 Bonds are being issued on a parity with other bonds of the Board that have been issued previously or may be issued in the future pursuant to the Indenture.
+The Series 2020A Bonds are being issued on a parity with other bonds of the Board that have been issued previously or may be issued in the future pursuant to the Indenture.
 The pledge of and lien on the Gross Revenues under the Indenture secures bonds issued under the Indenture on a parity basis and is senior to other indebtedness of the Board.
-See "SECURITY FOR THE SERIES 2019/2020 BONDS-Parity Lien Indebtedness; No Senior Lien Indebtedness.'
+See "SECURITY FOR THE SERIES 2020A BONDS- Parity Lien Indebtedness; No Senior Lien Indebtedness."

-The Series 2019/2020 Bonds will be issued in fully registered form in denominations of \$5,000 each or any integral multiple thereof, and following their purchase by the Underwriters will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York DTC will act as securities depository of the Series 2019/2020 Bonds.
+The Series 2020A Bonds will be issued in fully registered form in denominations of \$5,000 each or any integral multiple thereof, and following their purchase by the Underwriters will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository of the Series 2020A Bonds.
 Individual purchases will be made in book-entry form only, in principal amounts of \$5,000 and integral multiples thereof.
-Purchasers will not receive certificates representing their interests in the Series 2019/2020 Bonds purchased.
-See "THE SERIES 2019/2020 BONDS-Book Entry Only System."
+Purchasers will not receive certificates representing their interests in the Series 2020A Bonds purchased.
+See "THE SERIES 2020A BONDS-Book Entry Only System."

-Interest on the Offered Bonds is payable semiannually on May 1 and November 1 of each year, as more particularly set forth herein.
-Principal of and interest on the Offered Bonds are payable by the State Treasurer, as trustee, to DTC.
-DTC is required to remit such principal and interest to its Participants for subsequent disbursement to the Beneficial Owners of the Offered Bonds, as described herein.
+Interest on the Series 2020A Bonds is payable semiannually on May 1 and November 1 of each year, commencing May 1, 2020.
+Principal of and interest on the Series 2020A Bonds are payable by the State Treasurer, as trustee, to DTC.
+DTC is required to remit such principal and interest to its Participants for subsequent disbursement to the Beneficial Owners of the Series 2020A Bonds, as described herein.
 See Appendix G-"BOOK-ENTRY ONLY SYSTEM."